planttheidea/flexor/README.md

 ### FlexItem

-The items within a flexbox container.
+A child of a flexbox container (all possible options are shown, but none are required).

 ```javascript
 <FlexItem